kevindeland/CodeInGame-Images/README.md

 ## Transformations

 ### crop.py
-1. Crop an image.
+1. Crop an image √√√
-2. Crop an image into tiny images of ten (to be completed)
+2. Crop an image into tiny images of 100x100 √√√

 ### scale.py
-1. Scale an image (omg it looks so pixely, I love it)
+1. Scale an image (omg it looks so pixely, I love it) √√√

 ### flip.py
-1. can flip an image across horizontal and/or vertical axis
+1. can flip an image across horizontal and/or vertical axis √√√

 ### rotate.py
 1. can rotate about the center (not sure how this works.
-See inline comments for details)
+See inline comments for details).
+What's the math behind this???

 ## Colors

 ### Luminosity
-1. Dim or brighten an image
+1. Dim or brighten an image √√√
+2. Luminosity as function of position in image √√√

 ### Contrast
 - The contrast is the difference in brightness that makes the objects in an image distinguishable.
 See inline comments for more.